woocommerce/woocommerce/plugins/woocommerce-blocks/docs/testing/smoke-testing.md

 ```
 </details>

+In the `wp:woocommerce/product-search` substitute the URL used for the `action` attribute to your site URL or the block will not embedd correctly.

 ### 2. Create a page with the All Products Block, and some Filter Blocks, setup to test that functionality in isolation.
 Using the columns block here too is a good idea to keep things organized.